paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-004-office-of-the-secretary-of-defense.md

 Pub.
 L. 115–232, div.
 A, title VIII, § 887(b), Aug.
 13, 2018, 132 Stat.
 1916, provided that: “Developmental Test and Evaluation activities under the leadership of the Under Secretary of Defense for Research and Engineering and the Under Secretary of Defense for Acquisition and Sustainment shall have prompt access to all data regarding modeling and simulation activity proposed to be used by military departments and defense agencies in support of developmental test and evaluation of military capabilities.
 This access shall include data associated with verification, validation, and accreditation activities.”

 #### Review and Revision of Policies and Practices on Test and Evaluation; Inclusion in Strategic Plan; Report
 Pub.
 L. 109–364, div.
 A, title II, § 231(b)–(e), Oct.
 17, 2006, 120 Stat.
 2132, 2133, provided that: “(b) Review and Revision of Policies and Practices.—“(1) Review.—During fiscal year 2007, the Under Secretary of Defense for Acquisition, Technology, and Logistics and the Director of Operational Test and Evaluation shall review Department of Defense policies and practices on test and evaluation in order to—“(A) reaffirm the test and evaluation principles that should guide traditional acquisition programs; and “(B) determine how best to apply appropriate test and evaluation principles to emerging acquisition approaches. “(2) Revised guidance.—If the Under Secretary determines as a result of the review under paragraph (1) that a revision of the policies and practices referred to in that paragraph is necessary, the Under Secretary and the Director shall jointly issue new or revised guidance for the Department of Defense on test and evaluation to address that determination. “(c) Issues To Be Addressed.—In carrying out subsection (b), the Under Secretary shall address policies and practices on test and evaluation in order to—“(1) ensure the performance of test and evaluation activities with regard to—“(A) items that are acquired pursuant to the authority for rapid acquisition and deployment of items in section 806 of the Bob Stump National Defense Authorization Act for Fiscal Year 2003 [Pub.
 L. 107–314] ([10 U.S.C.
-2302](./chapter-137-procurement-generally.md#section-2302) note); “(B) programs that are conducted pursuant to the authority for spiral development in section 803 of the Bob Stump National Defense Authorization Act for Fiscal Year 2003 (Public Law 107–314; 116 Stat.
+2302](./chapter-chapter-137-chapter-chapter-137.md#section-2302) note); “(B) programs that are conducted pursuant to the authority for spiral development in section 803 of the Bob Stump National Defense Authorization Act for Fiscal Year 2003 (Public Law 107–314; 116 Stat.
 2603; [10 U.S.C.
-2430](./chapter-144-major-defense-acquisition-programs.md#section-2430) note), or other authority for the conduct of incremental acquisition programs; “(C) systems that are acquired pursuant to other emerging acquisition approaches, as approved by the Under Secretary; and “(D) equipment that is not subject to the operational test and evaluation requirements in sections 2366 and 2399 of title 10, United States Code, but that may require limited operational test and evaluation for the purpose of ensuring the safety and survivability of such equipment and personnel using such equipment; and “(2) ensure the appropriate use, if any, of operational test and evaluation resources to assess technology readiness levels for the purpose of [section 2366a of title 10](./chapter-139-research-and-development.md#section-2366a), United States Code, and other applicable technology readiness requirements. “(d) Inclusion of Testing Needs in Strategic Plan.—The Director, Test Resource Management Center, shall ensure that the strategic plan for Department of Defense test and evaluation resources developed pursuant to [section 196 of title 10](./chapter-008-defense-agencies-and-department-of-defense-field-activities.md#section-196), United States Code—“(1) reflects any testing needs of the Department of Defense that are identified as a result of activities under subsection (b); and “(2) includes an assessment of the test and evaluation facilities, resources, and budgets that will be required to meet such needs. “(e) Report to Congress.—Not later than nine months after the date of the enactment of this Act [Oct.
+2430](./chapter-chapter-144-chapter-chapter-144.md#section-2430) note), or other authority for the conduct of incremental acquisition programs; “(C) systems that are acquired pursuant to other emerging acquisition approaches, as approved by the Under Secretary; and “(D) equipment that is not subject to the operational test and evaluation requirements in sections 2366 and 2399 of title 10, United States Code [now [10 U.S.C.
+4172](./chapter-307-test-and-evaluation.md#section-4172), 4171], but that may require limited operational test and evaluation for the purpose of ensuring the safety and survivability of such equipment and personnel using such equipment; and “(2) ensure the appropriate use, if any, of operational test and evaluation resources to assess technology readiness levels for the purpose of [section 2366a of title 10](./chapter-chapter-139-chapter-chapter-139.md#section-2366a), United States Code [now [10 U.S.C.
+4251](./chapter-322-major-systems-and-major-defense-acquisition-programs-generally.md#section-4251)], and other applicable technology readiness requirements. “(d) Inclusion of Testing Needs in Strategic Plan.—The Director, Test Resource Management Center, shall ensure that the strategic plan for Department of Defense test and evaluation resources developed pursuant to [section 196 of title 10](./chapter-008-defense-agencies-and-department-of-defense-field-activities.md#section-196), United States Code [now [10 U.S.C.
+4173](./chapter-307-test-and-evaluation.md#section-4173)]—“(1) reflects any testing needs of the Department of Defense that are identified as a result of activities under subsection (b); and “(2) includes an assessment of the test and evaluation facilities, resources, and budgets that will be required to meet such needs. “(e) Report to Congress.—Not later than nine months after the date of the enactment of this Act [Oct.
 17, 2006], the Under Secretary and the Director of Operational Test and Evaluation shall submit to the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives] a report on the review conducted under paragraph (1) of subsection (b), including any new or revised guidance issued pursuant to paragraph (2) of that subsection.”

 <a id="section-139a"></a>